netesf13d/jedha-projects/1-01-Plan_your_trip_with_Kayak/README.md

 # Plan your trip with Kayak

 This project consists in the contruction of a small application displaying weather information and available hotels in some selected places.
-The project revolves mainly around the Extract-Transform-Load process.
-It implements the standard techniques used for ETL:
+It revolves mainly around the Extract-Transform-Load process, and applies the standard techniques used for ETL:
 - API calls for the collection of geographic coordinates and weather information;
 - Web scraping to get information on available hotels;
 - Data transfer to a data lake;